ObjectBoxPC/olq/README.md

 ## C#

-The program is compatible with C# 1.0 and essentially all implementations of the BCL.
+The main program is compatible with C# 1.0 and essentially all implementations of the BCL.
+The code can be shortened substantially by using top-level statements, introduced in C# 9 (`olq_cs9.cs`).

 ## Emojicode